dokumintapp/ETHernals/README.md

 ## Dokumint
 ### ETHernals hackthon submission

-SHOWCASE YOUR CERTIFICATES AS NFTs
+Showcase your certicates as NFTs

 ## Run